cepdnaclk/e17-4yp-Comprehensive-ECG-analysis-with-Deep-Learning-on-GPU-accelerators/README.md

 ### Ablation Study

 Attention mechanisms significantly improved performance metrics across all ECG parameters, validating their integral role in deep ECG analysis.
+The performance of the models for 5 runs is depicted in the table below.

 | Parameter             | RMSE with Attention | RMSE without Attention | R² with Attention | R² without Attention |
 | --------------------- | ------------------- | ---------------------- | ----------------- | -------------------- |